How Is Asbestos Lung Cancer Treated?

 Treatment can involve various forms of surgery, chemotherapy and radiation.
 When lung cancer is diagnosed, your doctor will explain the tumor’s histological type and assign it a stage.
 There are two main types of lung cancer — small cell and non-small cell.

-Because small cell and non-small cell lung cancers grow, spread and react to treatments uniquely, your lung cancer’s histological type has a crucial impact on your treatment and outlook.
+Because small cell and non-small cell lung cancers grow, spread and react to treatments differently, your lung cancer’s histological type has a crucial impact on your treatment and outlook.

 Exposure to asbestos is strongly associated with causing lung cancer, mesothelioma and several other severe respiratory diseases.
 Asbestos is the most common occupational risk factor for lung cancer, and workplace exposure significantly increases the chance of developing the disease.

 Many times, treatment options will be limited by the stage of the patient’s cancer.
 Lung cancer spreads to the lymph nodes and distant organs as it progresses, which makes treatment increasingly difficult.
 Those diagnosed in the earliest stages of disease have the most treatment options and experience the greatest survival rates.

 Non-small cell lung cancers are commonly classified with a four-stage system.
 A higher stage indicates more advanced disease.

 Small cell lung cancer is staged using a two-stage system instead: Limited stage or extensive stage.
 In limited stage, the cancer is only found in one lung and possibly nearby lymph nodes.
 In extensive stage, the tumor has spread to the opposite lung or to other organs

 The ideal goal of surgery is to remove a tumor and nearby cancerous tissue, thus completely eliminating the disease.
 The extent of tissue removal varies depending on the tumor’s size, its location and how far the cancer has spread.
 Doctors also consider pre-existing conditions, such as heart disease, which could make a patient ineligible for surgery.